 After you go through the planning-historical-coastal-city council steps you must go through the building departments as usual.
 So, building department approval, mechanical, electrical, plumbing departments, the fire marshal, health, sanitation, green…you get the picture.

-Who all is involved with a change of use permit?
+Who is involved with a Change of Use permit?

 This depends highly on the location, size, and scope of your project.
 It’s best to contact the jurisdiction to find out the specifics of your project.
 An even better method is to contact a permit specialist to act on your behalf.
 They will already have the local subject matter memorized, have the relationships with planners, and can represent your interests proactively.
 But, some examples of departments involved could be: